Senso/EconoSim/README.md

 EconoSim
 ========

-Some kind of web-based economical sim
+Some kind of web-based economical sim?!